psychemedia/storytelling-notes/farmer_and_boggart.md

 Just as they were telling us this Story, we got News that the old Woman had befooled the Devil and gained the Field.

 The Manner of it was as follows.
-The Devil came to the Labourer's Door, knocked and called out : "So ho Villain, ho Villain; now for a fine Clawing-match."
+The Devil came to the Labourer's Door, knocked and called out: "So ho Villain, ho Villain; now for a fine Clawing-match."

 Then as he came into the House briskly and quite resolute, he did not find the Labourer there, but spied his Wife lying on the Ground weeping and wailing.